Expanding Dual Enrollment as an Equity Tool

 Justice System Involved Youth

 Rising Scholars Network AB 417 authorized the Chancellor Office of the California Community Colleges to establish this program to enter into agreements with up to 50 community colleges to provide additional funds for services in support of postsecondary education for justice-involved students.
 The website provides resources and information that will help inform programs serving this population.
+Their website has many resources for practitioners.

 Underground Scholars Language Guide Provides guidance on humanizing language to use when discussing individual or group identities and experiences in work with individuals involved in the carceral system.